 10. Kikuletwa Hot Spring – A Natural Swimming Paradise

 The best time for a Tanzania family safari is during the dry season (June to October) when wildlife viewing is at its peak, and roads are accessible.
 This period offers clear skies, fewer mosquitoes, and excellent game viewing, especially in Serengeti, Ngorongoro, and Tarangire.
-The green season (November to May) is ideal for birdwatching, fewer crowds, and witnessing the Great Migration calving season in January and February.
+The green season (November to May) is ideal for birdwatching, with fewer crowds, and witnessing the Great Migration calving season in January and February.
 Both seasons provide unique safari experiences for families.

 How much does a family safari in Tanzania cost?